 6. U.S. Census Bureau, Population and Housing Unit Estimates Tables

-9. Insider Intelligence, U.S. Digital Grocery Sales
+9. eMarketer, U.S. Digital Grocery Sales